-If we are stationed overseas, where can I get help?
+If I am stationed overseas, where can I get help for domestic abuse?

-If you are a civilian family member, and the Service member is being relocated overseas, the military does not require you to relocate overseas with the Service member.
-(In fact, families with histories of domestic violence may be screened out for overseas relocation because of increased vulnerability and reduced access to services.)
-However, if you do relocate overseas, you can still request "relocation for personal safety" if you are a victim of abuse and your safety is at risk.
-The military may allow you to transport a vehicle with you (that is in your name or the service member’s name) when you relocate.1
+Note: If you are a civilian and your spouse is a service member who is being relocated overseas, the military does not require you to relocate overseas with him/her.
+In fact, families with histories of domestic abuse may be ruled out for overseas relocation because of increased vulnerability and reduced access to services.
+If you have relocated overseas already but you are a victim of abuse and feel your safety is at risk, you can request relocation to the United States through the “early return of dependents” option.
+The military may allow you to transport household items and a vehicle that is in your name or the service member’s name when you relocate early.